Simple-Configuration-Server/simple-configuration-server/README.md

 Using the configuration file you can set the logs to either output to a file, which is auto-rotated by SCS.
 Use this in combination with a log centralization agent, like Elastic Filebeat, to centralize your logs.
-For an example on how to do this, please see the 'recipes' section below.
+For an example on how to do this, please see the 'deployment' section.

 Alternatively you can simply output the logs to the console, by setting the stdout option.
 In this case you can for example see the logs via the